 Our Guide to Holiday Let Mortgages

-One in ten British individuals now own a second home, revealed the Telegraph newspaper in August 2017.
+One in ten British individuals now own a A property that is purchased as a second home or holiday hom..., revealed the Telegraph newspaper in August 2017.
 Not only are these homes used by their owners, they are also frequently let to other holidaymakers in search of short-term holiday lets.